TheAlienMann/WorldOfPAYBACK/README.md

 * Via the floating button at the bottom right, Menu, you can filter the data ("category" key.).

-* I will filter additional data if you just add the "category" key to the `enum` in `TransactionModel`.
+* It will filter additional data if you just add the "category" key to the `enum` in `TransactionModel`.

 * Sum of the Values is show at the bottom, which will change when you choose a different category in the menu.